 But to leverage all that IMD has to offer in an impactful way, consider joining IMD's NEXUS platform.
-NEXUS allows companies to reap more value from their engagement, including greater access to our institution’s full ecosystem of capabilities.
-The portal provides flexible solutions and continuous support so that members can quickly adjust to their evolving needs and priorities.
+NEXUS allows companies to gain more value from their engagement, including greater access to our institution’s full ecosystem of capabilities.
+The platform provides flexible solutions and continuous support so that members can quickly adjust to their evolving needs and priorities.